-All Fees and prices shown on the website are for courses starting in the 2017-18 academic year and correct at the time of entering/printing information, however these may be subject to change.
+All fees, prices and funding information shown on this page are for courses starting in the 2023-24 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change due to factors outside of our control.
 The College cannot accept legal or financial liability as a result of any such changes.
-Fees for courses starting in the 2018-19 academic year will be added to the website from June 2018.

 The course information describes programmes offered by Colchester Institute.
 The College takes all reasonable steps to provide courses as described, but cannot guarantee provision.
 The information is for guidance and does not form any part of a contract.